To Bias or Not to Bias: Detecting bias in News with bias-detector: Methodology

 \subsection{Model Selection and Setup}

 Our goal is to develop a robust model for sentence-level bias classification in news articles.
-We build upon prior work by \cite{Krieger_2022}, who introduced DA-RoBERTa, a xlm-RoBERTa model \cite{xlmroberta} pre-trained on the Wiki Neutrality Corpus (WNC) introduced by \cite{pryzant2019automaticallyneutralizingsubjectivebias} for domain adaptation and fine-tuned on the BABE dataset introduced by \cite{Spinde_2021}.
+We build upon prior work by \cite{Krieger_2022}, who introduced DA-Roberta-FT, a RoBERTa-base model \cite{xlmroberta} pre-trained on the Wiki Neutrality Corpus (WNC) introduced by \cite{pryzant2019automaticallyneutralizingsubjectivebias} for domain adaptation and fine-tuned on the BABE dataset introduced by \cite{Spinde_2021}.
+The dataset has a split of 3.12k training instances and 1k test instances.
 Their results demonstrated the effectiveness of domain-specific pre-training over general-purpose models for bias detection.

-Inspired by their setup, we evaluate DA-RoBERTa as a baseline and use it as a reference point for our model selection and evaluation.
-We tested their \href{https://huggingface.co/mediabiasgroup/da-roberta-babe-ft}{DA-Roberta model} with a 5-fold cross validation on the entire BABE Dataset yielding the best F1 score of 0.8364.
-To enhance this, we create another model by taking the transformer \cite{NIPS2017} model: \href{https://huggingface.co/FacebookAI/roberta-base}{Roberta base} \cite{roberta} and fine-tuned it directly on the BABE dataset.
-Then evaluated it similarly and achieved the best macro F1 score as 0.9257.
+Inspired by their setup, we evaluate DA-RoBERTa-FT as a baseline and use it as a reference point for our model selection and evaluation.
+We tested their \href{https://huggingface.co/mediabiasgroup/da-roberta-babe-ft}{DA-Roberta-FT model} with the test split of the BABE Dataset yielding the best macro F1 score of 0.823.
+To enhance this, we create another model by taking the transformer \cite{NIPS2017} model: \href{https://huggingface.co/FacebookAI/roberta-base}{Roberta base} \cite{roberta} and fine-tuned it directly on the train split of the BABE dataset.
+From this train split, we reserve 10\% of the instances as a validation set, stratified by class.
+Early stopping is applied based on macro-F1 on the validation set.
+Once the best checkpoint is selected, the model is frozen and evaluated exactly once on the official BABE test split (1k sentences) and achieved the best macro F1 score of 0.8517.